Habitat For Humanity in North St. Louis County, Minnesota Welcomes You!

 HABITAT HOMES CURRENTLY UNDER CONSTRUCTION

-2014 Building Season
+2016 Building Season is Underway!

 Sign up for Email Updates or send us an email at email@example.com to get the latest news and volunteer opportunities!